Alibaba steps up China online finance network push with new index, bank

 Ant Financial Services Group's CSI Taojin Big Data 100 Index is the first of its kind in the mainland, tracking e-commerce activities to gauge firms' performance, and marrying the China internet shopping giant's data troves with its financial services aspirations.

-Alibaba and affiliate Ant have big ambitions for financial services in China, which have traditionally been geared toward larger and state-owned businesses and neglected individuals and smaller enterprises.
+Alibaba and affiliate Ant have big ambitions for financial services in China, which have traditionally been geared towards larger and state-owned businesses and neglected individuals and smaller enterprises.

 Alibaba is China's biggest e-commerce company, while Ant's Alipay online payment service is the country's most popular.
 Analysts say this gives Alibaba and Ant what is possibly China's best data on consumers' and small businesses' finances.